-- Youth must participate at a county event in order to qualify for the State Fair.
-Failure to qualify at a county level will disqualify the participant from the State Fair Event. - Registration must be completed on Fair Entry by August 10th at 11:59 pm. - For team presentations, only ONE team member is required to register on Fair Entry.
-During registration, they will be required to indicate their teammate's name and the preferred time of presentation. - Counties are responsible for collecting Public Presentations scorecards from participants.
-Counties are responsible for sending the paperwork and scorecards of those youth registered on Fair Entry to the Rapid City Regional Extension Office, Attention: 4-H Communications Committee, no later than August 11th.
-If paperwork is not postmarked by August 11th, the youth will not be allowed to participate in the event. - The 4-H Public Presentation Publication Resource and scoresheets can be located at the SDSU Extension Website. - Youth should not promote any particular product or brand name during their presentation.
+- Registration must be completed on Fair Entry by August 13th at 11:59 p.m. - For team presentations, only ONE team member is required to register on Fair Entry.
+During registration, they will be required to indicate their teammate's name and the preferred time of presentation. - Counties are responsible for collecting two blank Public Presentations scorecards with the top portion filled out from the participants.
+Counties should send scorecards of ONLY those registered in FairEntry to the State 4-H Office, Attention: 4-H Communication Committee, no later than August 14th.
+If paperwork is not postmarked by August 14, the youth will not be allowed to participate in the event. - The 4-H Communications Project Guidelines and scoresheets are located on the SDSU Extension website. - Youth should not promote any particular product or brand name during their presentation.
 However, it is acceptable to have labels or brands displayed while giving the presentation. - Ingredients or supplies should be from original containers or packaging.
-When this isn't practical (e.g., flour), participants should place the product in labeled clear plastic container. - Presentations may have been prepared during the 4-H year and given previously in school, during extracurricular activities or to service organizations; however, youth must alter the presentation to include and relate it to their 4-H projects and/or their 4-H experiences.
-In their delivery: - 4-H members must use the word "4-H" and state the specific 4-H project or program.
-If not, 4-H members will receive a point deduction. - 4-H members must state how their content teaches the listener or audience about a specific 4-H project(s) or program. - EXAMPLES: "I am enrolled in the 4-H Beef Project.
+When this isn't practical (e.g., flour), participants should place the product in a labeled clear plastic container. - Presentations may have been prepared during the 4-H year and given previously in school, during extracurricular activities or to service organizations; however, youth must alter the presentation to include and relate it to their 4-H projects and/or their 4-H experiences.
+In their delivery: - O 4-H members must use the word "4-H" and state the specific 4-H project or program.
+If not, 4-H members will receive a point deduction. - 4-H members must state how their content teaches the listener or audience about a specific 4-H project(s) or program. - O EXAMPLES: "I am enrolled in the 4-H Beef Project.
 Today I will tell you what I learned about proper nutrition for my market steer through my 4-H project work.
 I have also learned in these projects."
 "Today my illustrated talk on Nutrition Fact or Fiction falls under the Foods and Nutrition Project and the Health Project.
 I have also learned in these projects." - 4-H Public Presentations are all timed events.
 In the case the presentation is under the minimum the member will receive a 3-point deduction from their overall score.
-If a presentation exceeds the maximum time limit, the 4-H member will receive a 3-point deduction in their overall score for the first minute over and a 1 point deduction for each additional minute.
-See time requirements below. - The 4-H Public Presentation Committee will provide the following for presentation purposes: a Windows laptop, and TV screen with HDMI connectivity.
+If a presentation exceeds the maximum time limit, the 4-H member will receive a 3-point deduction in their overall score for the first minute over and a one-point deduction for each additional minute.
+See time requirements below. - The 4-H Public Presentation Committee will provide the following for presentation purposes: a Windows laptop, and TV screen with remote clicker.
 All presentations should be Windows laptop compatible.
-A USB flash drive containing the presentation is strongly recommended.
-Internet access is not a guarantee. - Senior division 4-H members are required to set-up the entirety of their presentation to include supplies and digital presentation.
-Should they receive assistance from an adult, with the exception of extenuating circumstances determined by the event coordinator, a point deduction will be added to their overall score. - After seeing the benefits of providing a virtual presentation option during the 2020 State Fair, the committee has chosen to continue offering a virtual presentation option.
-Youth will submit a pre-recorded video of them delivering their presentation.
-Judges will provide feedback on ways to strengthen their presentation skills.
-Youth participating in the virtual option will not receive a ribbon.
-Registration for this option will occur in FairEntry.
+In order to alleviate technology issues and provide smooth transitions between each presenter, youth are REQUIRED to bring their digital presentation on a USB flash drive (if applicable).
+Internet access is not a guarantee nor is access to online cloud sharing platforms (i.e. Box, iCloud, Google Drive, etc.). - Senior division 4-H members are required to set-up the entirety of their presentation to include supplies and digital presentation.
+Should they receive assistance from an adult, with the exception of extenuating circumstances determined by the event coordinator, a three-point deduction will be reflected in their overall score. - For team presentation guidelines, visit page 6 of the Communications Project Guidelines document.

-Presentation Types & Criteria: Team refer to Public Presentation Guidelines
+Presentation Types & Criteria:

-Demonstration: Individual or Team, Minimum Length - Beginners 3 Minutes; Juniors 5 Minutes and Seniors 7 Minutes.
+- Demonstration Individual or Team, Minimum Length Beginners 3 Minutes; Juniors 5 Minutes and Seniors 7 Minutes.
 Maximum Length: 25 minutes for all age categories.